zxue2/dynamo/docs/backends/vllm/LMCache_Integration.md

 ## Disaggregated Serving

 Disaggregated serving separates prefill and decode operations into dedicated workers.
 This provides better resource utilization and scalability for production deployments.

-### Configuration

-The same `ENABLE_LMCACHE=1` environment variable enables LMCache, but the system automatically configures different connector setups for prefill and decode workers.

 ### Deployment